FudaWiki/fudawiki-files/hanafuda/hwatu.md

 ## Jokers
 Aside from the basic 48 cards, there are usually additional Joker cards included in the deck (around 6 or less).
 They contain different prints and have different names and rules for them, depending on the manufacturer.

+These cards are optional, and are typically used sparingly in fishing games such as Go-Stop.

 ### Examples of Joker Names and Rules
 - 투피 (two-pi): treated as 2 chaffs
 - 쓰리피 (three-pi): treated as 3 chaffs